 In a large bowl combine flour, almond meal, coconut sugar, baking powder and salt.

 In a smaller bowl whisk together mylk and peanut butter.

 Add wet mixture to the dry and using a wooden spoon or hands combine until dough is formed.

-(If dough is too wet add a more flour or too dry add a dash of mylk.
+(If the dough is too wet add more flour, or too dry add a dash of mylk.
 It will depend on the flour you use).

 Once dough forms a ball, place between two pieces of baking paper and roll with a rolling pin.

-Aim for 1.5cm in thickness before using a scone cutter or small rimed drinking glass to create individual scones.
+Aim for 1.5cm in thickness before using a scone cutter or small rimmed drinking glass to create individual scones.

-Place scones on prepared tray so they’re slightly touching.
+Place scones on a prepared tray so they’re slightly touching.

 Using a pastry brush, brush each scone with a light coat of mylk and bake for 20min or until golden brown.